![]() |

 Step 8: Rinse and dry the fiber

-change to cool water with each rinse, or once the water stays
+Rinse out the fiber.
+Start with very hot water and slowly change to cool water with each rinse, or once the water stays clear, let the pot sit to cool.

-This is especially necessary if you are dyeing roving, as a sudden change in temperature (often called shocking) may cause your fiber to felt.
-Gently squeeze out the excess water.
-You can use the spin cycle of your washer to remove the water, too.
 You can spread out the roving to help it dry faster.
-For this example, I dried the roving in the round so you could see just how the dyed areas look. |
+For this example, I dried the roving in the round so you could see just how the dyed areas look.

-Because I poured the dye in faster, the
+Because I poured the dye in faster, the colours have merged and mixed somewhat.

 ![]() Here's the Pot 1 roving in the round.